|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The slow cooker makes this an easy soup to prepare and cook.
 This is a great soup to serve with sandwiches or a hearty salad.

 Garnish this soup with parsley, chives, or a simple drizzling of extra virgin olive oil.
 A roasted red pepper puree or crumbled bacon would be wonderful as well.
-I've included instructions for making a quick roasted red pepper puree below the recipe.

 - 1 medium head of cauliflower (separated into florets)